-With Millennials now making up the largest part of the global workforce and Gen Z making their move into that working population, excellent internal communication in an organisation is more important than ever.
+With Millennials now making up the most significant part of the global workforce and Gen Z making their move into that working population, excellent internal communication in an organisation is more critical than ever.

 Raised on the idea of instant feedback from being exposed to social media from a young age, this new generation of workers and leaders find it unacceptable waiting days for a memo to be released or messaging to be passed down from the top through layers of middle management.